grafana/grafana/docs/sources/getting-started/get-started-grafana-prometheus.md

 - [Prometheus](https://prometheus.io/download/#prometheus)
 - [node_exporter](https://prometheus.io/download/#node_exporter)

-Prometheus, like Grafana, can be installed on many different operating systems.
-Refer to the [Prometheus download page](https://prometheus.io/download/), which lists all stable versions of Prometheus components.
+Like Grafana, you can install Prometheus on many different operating systems.
+Refer to the [Prometheus download page](https://prometheus.io/download/) to see a list of stable versions of Prometheus components.

 #### 2. Install Prometheus node_exporter